reigenatk/rpg-game/README.md

 I've actually been working on this since around September 2021, but school got in the way, and also lack of motivation (as always).
 I only now remembered that GitHub exists, which is why the commit is a bit late

 # Motivation
-My favorite kinds of games are probably story-driven indie RPG games.
-Think Pokemon style games- dialogue boxes, open world exploration.
+My favorite kinds of games are probably story-driven indie adventure games.
+Think Pokemon style- dialogue boxes, pixel art tilemaps, open world exploration- with a sprinkle of cutscenes, and a memorable soundtrack.
 So I decided to give a shot at making one.

 I've always been amazed at how much one developer can do.
 Some of my favorite games were developed by one person (or a team of small people).
 Games like **LISA, Undertale, OneShot, OMORI, Stardew Valley**, (and recently, I played Katana Zero which was insanely good).